Hospital and Outpatient Visitation Policy

 Mental Health Center visiting hours are 1 to 2 p.m. daily and visits must be approved and planned in advance with the treatment team.

-In our outpatient clinics and hospital departments, generally, there will be no visitor restrictions for those accompanying the patient to their appointment and masking will continue to be required.
+In our outpatient clinics and hospital departments, generally, there will be no visitor restrictions for those accompanying the patient to their appointment.
 Some exceptions due to waiting room space limitations include:

 - Limit visitors who accompany patients to Sleep Medicine and Internal Medicine at Skagit Valley Hospital to those providing assistance due to physical and cognitive limitations.

 Arlington Surgery Center visiting hours are from 7:15 a.m. to 4 p.m.
 Monday through Wednesday.
 One visitor may arrive with the patient for check-in and may be present during discharge.
-If capacity is available, the visitor may wait in the in the lobby during the patient's procedure but must remained masked the entire time.
+If capacity is available, the visitor may wait in the in the lobby during the patient's procedure.

 Food and drink: Visitors will be allowed access to the cafeterias and normal waiting room spaces.
 Visitors may not bring in food or drink to patient rooms, with the exception of the Family Birth Center.

 COVID-19 positive patients: Visitation for COVID-19 patients or those suspected of COVID-19 is limited to those essential to the wellbeing and care of the patient as determined by the clinical care team.
 Examples of essential to care includes visitors for those patients who are at end of life, the spouse or partner of a COVID-19 positive mom in the Family Birth Center, or those who have a medical condition, mental health condition, developmental or cognitive condition, where the family is key to their care.
 Those visitors identified as critical will use appropriate PPE, similar to other patients with precautions.